Taking aim at the wino-higgsino plane with the LHC

 Finally, as alluded to in \hyperref[s4]{Section IV}, we demonstrate the complementarity between the searches detailed above, which explicitly target compressed spectra, and more conventional searches for electroweakino pair production.
-In green we represent the observed limits from another $139\,\text{fb}^{-1}$ ATLAS search, ATLAS-SUSY-2019-09, in final states with three leptons and missing transverse momentum \cite{ATLAS:2021moa}.
+In light green we represent the observed limits from another $139\,\text{fb}^{-1}$ ATLAS search, ATLAS-SUSY-2019-09 \cite{ATLAS:2021moa}, which combines a search for final states with three leptons and missing transverse momentum with a previous $139\,\text{fb}^{-1}$ search for soft-dilepton + $E_{\text{T}}^{\text{miss}}$ final states \cite{ATLAS:2019lng}.
+(This soft-dilepton analysis constitutes a significant update to the $35.9\,\text{fb}^{-1}$ CMS soft-lepton search discussed above.)
 As explained in the previous section, this search topology results from soft decays of the chargino and second lightest neutralino.
+One of the scenarios considered by ATLAS contains compressed higgsino-like electroweakinos, so in the absence of a dedicated recast we perform a simple mapping from the physical plane ($m_{\tilde{\chi}^0_2},m_{\tilde{\chi}^0_2} - m_{\tilde{\chi}^0_1})$ presented by ATLAS onto our $(\mu,M_2)$ plane, using our spectra computed by \textsc{SPheno} as discussed in \hyperref[s2]{Section II}.
 Exclusions from this search overlap with exclusions from the soft-lepton search and fade out as we enter the higgsino-like LSP region, where decay products become invisible; and as we approach the well-mixed region, where heavier neutralino and chargino production is mass suppressed.
-The mono-boson search dominates the trilepton exclusions for sizable $\mu$, and presumably a combination of these search channels would increase constraints where he two searches are roughly equally powerful.
+The mono-boson search dominates the trilepton exclusions for sizable $\mu$, and presumably a combination of these search channels would increase constraints where the two searches are roughly equally powerful.
 Moving on, in orange we denote the space excluded by ATLAS-SUSY-2018-41, a search for pair-produced electroweakinos with two hadronically decaying vector bosons and missing energy \cite{ATLAS:2021yqv}.
-This search uses the full Run 2 dataset of $\mathcal{L} = 139\,\text{fb}^{-1}$.
+This search uses the full Run 2 dataset of $\mathcal{L} = 139\,\text{fb}^{-1}$ and uniquely (among the analyses discussed in this work) presents results in the $(\mu,M_2)$ plane that can be included without further comment.
 It relies on the production and decay of heavy $\tilde{\chi}_2^{\pm}$ and $\tilde{\chi}_3^{0}$ states and has exclusion power where they are light enough to have sufficient production cross sections but heavy enough to produce a vector boson hard enough for a boosted tag upon decay.
 In the deep wino and higgsino regions, these electroweakinos are too heavy for sufficient production rates.